OoliteProject/OoliteStarter/readme.md

 ### Generic Package

+Be aware this is a manual install.
+If you feel unsure what to do you are likely better off with the installer packages.

 Download the .tar.gz or the .zip file and extract in a directory of your choice.
-You likely want to create a shortcut to run.sh or run.cmd.
+You might want to create a shortcut to run.sh or run.cmd.

-To remove the software, just delete the directory you have created.
+To remove the software, just delete the directory you have created and the shortcut in case you created it.

 If, directly at startup, you see error messages like java.lang.UnsupportedClassVersionError: oolite/starter/MainFrame has been compiled by a more recent version of the Java Runtime (class file version 61.0), this version of the Java Runtime only recognizes class file versions up to...